 Additionally, all of the Company's executive officers continue to have economic interests in NRG and, accordingly, the benefit to NRG from a transaction between the Company and NRG will proportionately inure to their benefit as holders of economic interests in NRG.
 NRG is a related person under the applicable securities laws governing related person transactions and may have interests which differ from the Company's interests, including with respect to the types of acquisitions made, the timing and amount of distributions by the Company, the reinvestment of returns generated by the Company's operations, the use of leverage when making acquisitions and the appointment of outside advisors and service providers.
 Any material transaction between the Company and NRG will be subject to Yield, Inc.'s related person transaction policy, which will require prior approval of such transaction by Yield, Inc.'s Corporate Governance, Conflicts and Nominating Committee.
-Those of the Company's executive officers who have economic interests in NRG may be conflicted when advising Yield, Inc.'s Corporate Governance, Conflicts and Nominating Committees or otherwise participating in the negotiation or approval of such transaction.
+Those of the Company's executive officers who have economic interests in NRG may be conflicted when advising Yield, Inc.'s Corporate Governance, Conflicts and Nominating Committees or otherwise participating in the negotiation or approval of such transactions.
 These executive officers have significant project-and industry-specific expertise that could prove beneficial to the Company's decision-making process and the absence of such strategic guidance could have a material adverse effect on the board committees' ability to evaluate any such transaction.
-Furthermore, the creation of Yield, Inc.'s Corporate Governance, Conflicts of interest described in this risk factor.
+Furthermore, the creation of Yield, Inc.'s Corporate Governance, Conflicts and Nominating Committee and Yield, Inc.'s related person transaction approval policy may not insulate the Company from derivative claims with respect to related person transactions and the conflicts of interest described in this risk factor.
 Regardless of the merits of such claims, the Company may be required to expend significant management time and financial resources in the defense thereof.
-Additionally, to the extent the Company fails to appropriately deal with any such conflicts, it could negatively impact the Company's reputation and ability to raise additional funds and the willingness of counterparties to do business with the C
+Additionally, to the extent the Company, all